POW Camp 30

 The municipality has given Kaitlin Group permission to demolish up to eight buildings that hold little architectural or historic value, such as locker rooms and storage facilities.
 The main structures—the administrative buildings, dormitories, concert hall and infirmary, however, are worthy of preservation.

 Where things stand

-In April, 2013 POW Camp 30 was designated a National Historic Site by the Government of Canada.
-Work is now underway to try and establish a stewardship foundation to help restore the site.
+A request to nominate POW Camp 30 has been filed with the Historic Sites and Monuments Board of Canada and work is underway to try and establish a stewardship foundation to help restore the site.
 Clarington has commissioned an Integrated Planning Solutions study that made a number of recommendations, including converting it into a tourism and convention venue.
 However Faye Langmaid, manager of special projects for Clarington, told the Globe and Mail that the project is far too big for the municipality to handle on its own.

 Update 2021: In 2016, the Municipality of Clarington announced that they had completed a purchase agreement with the current owners of the property, Kaitlin Developments and Fandor Homes.
 This move has effectively saved the site from eventual destruction by a combination of vandalism, inadequate funding, and eventual home development.
 The sale includes a $500,000 donation to the Municipality to assist in the maintenance and care of the property in conjunction with an initial site cleanup.
 The cleanup will involve destroying buildings that have not received a historical status, cleaning up graffiti, and the installation of security cameras.

 As of 2021, the site remains in disrepair with no cleanup efforts initiated.